An intimate retreat to Nepal’s Himalayas with John Scott & Julia Grant-Scott

 To learn more about John, visit his website and enjoy some of his freely available teaching videos.

 Actor, Dancer, and Yogini, at the age of 18 Julia began her yoga journey, first drawn to Iyengar Yoga and Buddhist Meditation.
 In 2014 however, when Julia was introduced to Ashtanga Vinyasa Yoga, it was apparent to her that this one dynamic practice encompassed all the magic and wonder of a mystical journey of self-expression and discovery.

 Julia met John in 2016.
 Their two energies fueled a life together of adventure and discovery.
 Julia since has balanced two lives, travelling between countries from yoga retreat to acting roles.
 In 2017 she completed her 200 hour JSY Teacher Training.

 When Julia is teaching and adjusting yoga asana, she draws from her multiple disciplines.
 She incorporates and integrates relationship skills so that the student feels met, held and supported, allowing for their inner expression to be articulated.

 A detailed Information Pack will be sent to you on confirmation of your place (receipt of your deposit).

 The fee is all-inclusive from when we meet in Pokhara to when we return you there.
-It includes: return flights from Pokhara to Jomsom*, 7 nights’ accommodation on a twin-share basis (1 x Pokhara, 6 x Kagbeni), the cost and handling of your permits to this protected area, return jeep from Jomsom to Kagbeni plus jeep use for trips, an unforgettable itinerary, 3 delicious meals per day, world class and highly personalised teaching from John and Julia Scott.
+It includes: return flights from Pokhara to Jomsom*, 7 nights’ accommodation on a twin-share basis (1 x Pokhara, 6 x Kagbeni), the cost and handling of your permits to this protected area, return jeep from Jomsom to Kagbeni plus jeep use for trips, an unforgettable itinerary, all meals, world class and highly personalised teaching from John and Julia Scott.

 *If you would like to stay on in the area for trekking or rest after the retreat, we will be happy to deduct the cost of the returning flight from your fee so you can make your own arrangements.